 Carers centres across the UK are a key part of the support network for carers.
-When lockdown began on Tuesday 24th March they all had to shut their doors, cancel face to face groups and begin a new way of working.
-I caught up with Ciare and Kemi from Camden Carers Centre to find out how their team have responded to this challenge and to understand how the carers they are supporting have been impacted by coronavirus.
+When lockdown began on Tuesday 24th March, they all had to shut their doors, cancel face to face groups and begin a new way of working.
+I caught up with Ciare and Kemi from Camden Carers Centre to find out how their team responded to this challenge and to understand how the carers they were supporting had been impacted by coronavirus.

 The key message is “We are open and we are here for you!”